 The more members there are in the extended project team, the harder it may be to secure common purpose.
 But time and effort spent here will reap rewards later.

 For example, a graphic designer receives a brief to design a new logo.
 The client’s non-negotiables include: “Do not use orange.”
 Instead of taking the constraint at face value, the designer challenges it by showing the client a dozen samples of colours that might be described as orange, and asks “Which of these are ruled out?”
 The client sorts the samples into three batches, which she labels orange, dark yellow and light brown.
 The phantom constraint has been revealed and new possibilities have arisen.

-A common type of phantom constraint is what Gary Hamel (and Rowan Gibson—see below) calls orthodoxies.
+A common type of phantom constraint is what Gary Hamel (see here), and Rowan Gibson in his book The Four Lenses of Innovation, call orthodoxies.
 These are the norms, conventions, false assumptions, cherished beliefs, unwritten rules and sacred cows that impose limits on thinking and constrain action in an enterprise, sector or industry.

 These governing beliefs reflect widely shared notions about customer preferences, the role of technology, regulation, cost drivers, and the basis of competition and differentiation.
 They are often considered inviolable—until someone comes along to violate them.
 Almost always, it’s an attacker from outside the industry.
 But while new entrants capture the headlines, industry insiders, who often have a clear sense of what drives profitability, are well positioned to play this game, too.